STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 ## Clock Synchronization

 To enable accurate deadline-aware actions, it is recommended that all endpoints and relays perform clock synchronization.
+Nevertheless, achieving high-precision clock synchronization over the Internet can be a formidable task, and it is also impractical to synchronize all devices in a single MoQ session.
+The challenge then becomes how to carry out deadline-aware actions in the presence of imprecise clock accuracy, which is a critical question that needs to be addressed.

 # Security Considerations